-This PRIVACY STATEMENT supplements the information contained in the Privacy Notice of IPFS Corporation and its affiliates (collectively ”IPFS”, “we,” “us,” or “our”) and governs our privacy practices on our website, the products and services offered by us through our website, and any mobile application or product that incorporates this Privacy Statement.
-In a typical consumer transaction, IPFS may collect information such as name, address, email address, phone number, insurance policy information and bank account information.
-In a typical commercial transaction, IPFS may collect information such as company name, physical address, email address or other electronic contact information, phone number, policy information, financial information, credit history, bank account information, information about officers, directors and other control persons.
+This PRIVACY STATEMENT supplements the information contained in the Personal Lines Privacy Notice of IPFS Corporation and its affiliates (collectively “IPFS”, “we,” “us,” or “our”) and governs our privacy practices on our website, the products and services offered by us through our website, and any mobile application or product that incorporates this Privacy Statement.
+In a typical transaction, IPFS may collect information such as name, company name, address, email address, phone number, insurance policy information, bank account information, financial information, credit history, and information about an entity’s officers, directors and other control persons.
 While we do not sell any of the information we collect, we may make the information available to affiliates and third parties in connection with fulfilling your request, servicing your account, and to market our products and services, as allowed by law and subject to the more specific privacy notices covered below in “Personal Line Notice” and “Date Use Notice” or that you may receive as part of a particular product or service.

 Information We Collect

 When you interact with us, including as part of a product or service or applying for employment, we may collect information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with you or your device (“personal information”).
 In particular, we may have collected the following categories of personal information within the last twelve (12) months:

 A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver's license number, passport number, or other similar identifiers.